hkirk/ST2ITS2_Material/slide_server/slides/Week 4/exceptions.md

 ### Re-throw

 * May want to log (or simular) close to the origin of error
-    * But can't actually handle this
+    * But can't actually handle error at this point

 ```csharp [7,8]
 try